mattegoat/pragma-docs/docs/docs/Resources/Cairo 1/randomness/Architecture.md

 - `callback_fee_limit`: overall fee limit on the callback function
 - `publish_delay`: minimum number of blocks to wait from the request to fulfillment
 - `num_words`: number of random words to receive in one call.
 Each word is a felt252.
+- `calldata`: calldata we want to pass down to the callback function

 #### Returns